perky-design/modern-stacks/README.md

 # modern-stacks

-Easily use the fonts from Modern Stacks https://modernfontstacks.com/
+WordPress plugin to easily use the fonts from Modern Stacks https://modernfontstacks.com/